pinapelz/pinapelz.github.io/src/content/blog/patchwork-posts/patchwork-archive-2.md

 I ended up just making do with the speed.
 Bilibili isn't exactly a priority for me either, so I'm fine with it taking a while to download and convert videos.
 (The entire worker flow is queue based too, I'll touch on this another time)

+### Speed
+I run 2 workers, both of which pull from the same queue of videos to download.
+With the current setup, I'm able to average around `3 videos per minute` (180 videos per hour) for YouTube videos.
+Obviously if Bilibili videos are in the queue, the speed will be much slower.

 ## That's all for now
-That's pretty much all I got to say about how I initially sourced content and how the workers archive it.
+That's all I got to say about how I initially sourced content and how the workers archive it.
 In the next part I'll get more into the details regarding storage and serving the content.